Constraints on the dark matter-baryon interaction cross section from galaxy cluster thermodynamics: Data Methods

 Independent mass ($M_{500}$) and luminosity ($L_{500}$) measurements are necessary when determining which clusters are virialized, as the thermal energy is related to luminosity through temperature, and the potential energy is related to mass.
 To derive our constraints, we need an independent measurement of $M_{500}$ to hold constant.
 We use the ACT catalog of SZ-selected galaxy clusters \citep{Hilton2021} for its reported $M_{500}$ derived from the SZ signal.
 This catalog includes $M_{500}$ measurements derived through a $Y_{500}-M_{500}$ scaling relation (where $Y_{500}$ is the compton-Y parameter, an SZ observable) for 225 REFLEX clusters which were matched to the REFLEX dataset through their REFLEX IDs.
 All of these clusters have reported error bars on masses defined by the 68\% confidence interval that are less than 20\% of their reported masses.

 We limit our sample to the 173 clusters with $z<0.2$, to be consistent with the redshift by which clusters are considered to be in thermal equilibrium \citep{Sereno2021}.
+Poisson 68\% errors are given for $M_{500}$, with a mean positive error of 9.0\%, and mean negative error of 9.4\%.
+We estimate the $L_{500}$ error using a method described below, which yields an average error of 24\%.
+From these observables, all other quantities used in calculations are derived.
+The error bars are propagated through the calculations using the asymmetric\_uncertainty Python package \citep{Gobat2022}.
 Then, we reduce the sample to only include clusters within $2\sigma$ of having $2E_{th}/|E_p| = 1$, indicating virialization (see figure \ref{fig:equilibrium}).
 This leaves a set of 111 clusters, where the removed clusters were usually too cool ($2E_{th}<<|E_p|$).
 Haloes with early formation times are more likely to be relaxed by late times \citep{Sereno2021}.
 These virialized clusters are not expected to be undergoing major mergers, but rather evolve through smooth mass accretion.
 Therefore they should not experience significant shock heating.
 Then, as our final cut, we remove clusters with AGN heating rates more than $2\sigma$ different from their radiative cooling rates, therefore leaving only 49 clusters that are approximately in thermal equilibrium under this model.
-Performing the analysis described in this paper on the previous set of 111 clusters yields results within an order of magnitude of the ones presented in this paper.
+These 49 clusters are shown in figure \ref{fig:equilibrium}.
+Performing the analysis described in this paper on the previous set of 111 clusters, or on the set of 173 $z<0.2$ clusters yields results within an order of magnitude of the ones presented in this paper.